Faruq-Feroz/Hassan-Faruq/README.md

 # Personal Portfolio Project

-A modern and responsive portfolio website designed to showcase professional skills, projects, and achievements.
+A modern and responsive portfolio website designed to showcase my professional skills, projects, and achievements.
 This portfolio features multiple sections, including Home, About Me, Resume, Services, Projects, and Contact.

-You can view the live portfolio website here: [My Portfolio](https://your-portfolio-link.com)
+You can view the live portfolio website here: [[My Portfolio](https://hassan-faruq.vercel.app/)]

 ---